-You are responsible for managing your Financial Aid experience, so be sure to check Online Services frequently and review any emails you receive from us as they may include requests for additional information or action.
+You are responsible for managing your Financial Aid, so be sure to check your MyOSU and your ONID email regularly and review any emails you receive from us as they may include requests for additional information or action.
 Call, email, or stop by if you have any questions, we are here to help you!

 A: Refunds will be processed daily during the first two weeks of the term.
 Depending on how you have your account set up, you may receive a refund check in the mail, or by direct deposit.
-To learn more read the Financial Aid Refund Policy.
-Please visit the Business Affairs website for more information.
+To learn more read the Refund Policy, please visit the Business Affairs website for more information.

 A: It is important that you provide all transcripts to Admissions of institutions you have previously attended.
 The total number of credit hours you have attempted is a key component of Satisfactory Academic Progress and it is important that your academic history be complete.
 Satisfactory Academic Progress (SAP) is a federally required evaluation of a student’s progress towards completion of their degree.
 The evaluation includes the following three components: